autocontracts/lightstreams/white-paper.md

 Through the Lightstream peer-to-peer network model, authors will be able to publish books directly to their readers.
 This will disintermediate both the traditional publishing houses and online bookstores that exist today.

 This will result in the redistribution of sales revenue significantly in the favor of producers of digital content.
-It will also mean, there is no delay in producers receiving payments.
-As sales of occur, smart contracts will hold LST tokens for a small amount of time to avoid fraud situations and distribute into the digital wallets of producers, which can be exchanged at any time for fiat currency.
+It will also mean, there is no delay in producers receiving payments of LST coins into their digital wallets, which can be exchanged at any time for fiat currency.

+Note: In order to protect consumers from situations of fraud, new authors without a reputation, may be required to have the revenue they earn held in the smart contract of the content being sold for a short period of time.
+If the content being sold infringes upon a copyright or is not as advertised then consumers will have the ability to report these abuses.
+In these situations, consumers will be refunded and the smart contract will be destroyed.

 ### In depth Customer and Sales Data